spruceid/ssx-quickstart/03_credentials/README.md

 > This section integrates the functionality to generate a credential via Rebase.

-A completed version of this part can be found in the example repository ([03_rebase](https://github.com/spruceid/sprucekit-quickstart/tree/main/03_credentials)).
+A completed version of this part can be found in the example repository ([03_rebase](https://github.com/spruceid/ssx-quickstart/tree/main/03_credentials)).

-In this step, you must install Rebase as a new dependency, as it is not yet supported by SpruceKit.
+In this step, you must install Rebase as a new dependency, as it is not yet supported by SSX.
 Run the following to add the dependency and create the new component file:

 ```bash
 npm i @rebase-xyz/rebase-client@^0.9.1 ethers@5.7.2